 While trying to broker a deal between the parties, the United States has shielded Israel from international criticism, which some say has hindered diplomacy to resolve the conflict.
 Since 1970, the United States has used its veto power as a permanent member of the UN Security Council to block resolutions censuring Israel dozens of times because it sees the United Nations as a forum that is biased against Israel.
 Since 1980, the United States has only once allowed the Security Council to condemn Israel for its settlement construction, in late 2016, when the outgoing Obama administration abstained from a vote on the matter.

 Many analysts say Trump has abandoned the role of honest broker between Israel and the Palestinians and adopted a firmly pro-Israel stance.
 In August 2020, the Trump administration mediated an agreement between Israel and the United Arab Emirates, known as the Abraham Accord, in which the two countries pledged to begin normalizing ties.
-A month later, Bahrain and Israel announced a similar U.S.-brokered deal.
+Soon after, Bahrain and Sudan announced similar U.S.-brokered deals.

 What is the U.S. position on Palestinian statehood?